podigee/device_detector/README.md

 The DeviceDetector is optimized for speed of detection, by providing optimized code and in-memory caching.

+DeviceDetector is funded by the owners of [Podigee the podcast hosting, analytics & monetization SaaS for podcasters big and small.](https://www.podigee.com) and actively maintained by the development team.

-This project originated as a Ruby port of the Universal Device Detection library.
+This project originated as a Ruby port of the Universal Device Detection library written and maintained by Matomo Analytics.
-You can find the original code here: https://github.com/piwik/device-detector.
+You can find the original code here: [https://github.com/piwik/device-detector](https://github.com/matomo-org/device-detector).

 ## Disclaimer

 This port does not aspire to be a one-to-one copy from the original code, but rather an adaptation for the Ruby language.

-Still, our goal is to use the original, unchanged regex yaml files, in order to mutually benefit from updates and pull request to both the original and the ported versions.
+Still, our goal is to use the original, unchanged regex yaml files for user agent detection provided by the upstream version, in order to mutually benefit from updates and pull request to both the original and the ported versions.

 ## Installation